ajithredrigo2/Laravel-Docker/README.md

 Finally, we set the default working dir as /var/www and change to the newly created user.
 This will make sure you’re connecting as a regular user, and that you’re on the right directory, when running composer and artisan commands on the application container.

-# Step 4 — Setting Up Nginx Configuration and Database Dump Files
+# Step 4 — Setting Up Apache Configuration and Database Dump Files
 When creating development environments with Docker Compose, it is often necessary to share configuration or initialization files with service containers, in order to set up or bootstrap those services.
 This practice facilitates making changes to configuration files to fine-tune your environment while you’re developing the application.

 We’ll now set up a folder with files that will be used to configure and initialize our service containers.

-To set up Nginx, we’ll share a travellist.conf file that will configure how the application is served.
-Create the docker-compose/nginx folder with:
+To set up Apache, we’ll share a laravel.conf file that will configure how the application is served.
+Create the docker-compose/apache folder with:
 ```
 mkdir -p docker-compose/apache
 ```
-Open a new file named travellist.conf within that directory:
+Open a new file named laravel.conf within that directory:
 ```
 nano docker-compose/apache/laravel.conf
 ```
-Copy the following Nginx configuration to that file:
+Copy the following Apache configuration to that file:

 docker-compose/apache/laravel.conf
 ```